 Bolting through the house the family spilled out into the front yard alarmed at what might have just happened to their beloved Snowball.
 Friends and neighbors got word and gathered to investigate.
-Kids were crying, moms and dads were crying… even Cupcake looked sorrowful.
-All the while licking at his front paws with an occasional swipe at shreds of white fur sticking to his lips he kept watch over the remaining clumps of fur.
+Kids were crying, moms and dads were crying… even Cupcake managed to look somewhat sorrowful.
+At the same time, licking at his front paws, he occasionally swiped at shreds of white fur sticking to his lips while keeping watch over the remaining clumps of fur.

 After paying Snowball considerable respect, attached with elements of grief, the families began to excuse themselves.
 While in the process of leaving a neighbor boy was noticed pointing toward Elizabeth and Cathy’s upstairs bedroom window asking, “Whose cat is that up there?”
 He was pointing towards a cat sitting in the window.
 It was both white and fluffy and was staring at the crowd gathered below.
-Snowball was sitting in the window taking in the scene over his demise.
+Snowball was sitting in the window seemingly enjoying the scene taking place below over his demise.

-It wasn’t long after the incident with Snowball that Cupcake’s relationship with the Poverty Flats community changed.
-The source of the balls of white fur was never completely determined, and small animals began disappearing.
+It wasn’t long after the incident with Snowball that Cupcake’s relationship with the Poverty Flats community took a turn.
+The source of the balls of white fur was never completely determined, and small animals regularly began disappearing.